wipo-int/dc-deployments-automation/README.md

 var being defined; on AWS this is provided by the `aws_common` role, which should be run first.

-### Development and testing

-See [Development](DEVELOPMENT.md) for details on setting up a development environment and running tests.

 ## Ansible layout

 * Helper scripts are in `bin/`.
 In particular the `bin/ansible-with-atl-env` wrapper is of use during AWS node initialisation.
-See _Usage_ above for more information.
+Refer to the [Usage](#markdown-header-usage) section for more information.
 * Inventory files are under `inv/`.
 For AWS `cfn-init` the inventory `inv/aws_node_local` inventory is probably what you want.
     * Note that this expects the environment to be setup with infrastructure information (refer to the _Usage_ section above).
 * Global group vars loaded automatically from `group_vars/<group>.yml`.
 In particular note `group_vars/aws_node_local.yml` which loads infrastructure information from the environment.
-* Roles are under `roles/`
+* Roles are defined in `roles/`
     * Platform specific roles start with `<platform-shortname>_...`, e.g. `roles/aws_common/`.
     * Similarly, product-specific roles should start with `<product>_...`.